-This post is a follow up, to explain what has transpired over the 6 months since the online course began.
-We have now run 6 online courses for the UK and Australia to around 200 participants and sought their feedback.
+This post is a follow up, to explain what has transpired since the online course began.
+We have now run numerous online courses for Europe, the UK, USA, Asia and Australia to over 500 participants and sought their feedback.
 It is mainly good news, with very few hiccups.

 From a technical viewpoint, the choice to use professional video servers has been shown to be a good one.
 Videos can easily be embedded on any website, but problems may arise when a large number of participants all attempt to stream the content simultaneously.
 We decided to go with secure hosting on Amazon Web Servers and use an industry-standard digital-rights management solution to protect our intellectual copyright.
 This costs quite a lot more than using our own server because we are obliged to pay for the bandwidth used by the participants.
 The more hours of video streamed, the more it costs.
 The results, however, have been very impressive.
 Even with a lacklustre internet connection the lectures stream flawlessly and smoothly because the bitrate is automatically adjusted according to connection bandwidth - and with surprisingly little degradation in quality.
 There are occasional local connection issues, (approximately 3% of delegates have some sort of local connection glitch) but of course this happens with any online conferencing software.
 Perhaps the most advantageous aspect of using streaming lectures is that this actually doesn't matter because participants can simply "reboot the router" and take over the lecture from where they left off.
 On a normal Zoom meeting, or a course offered solely via Zoom, any loss of connection by a participant will result in them missing potentially important teaching, and this does not occur using our model.
 Worse still, any loss of connection at the course-host's side of the meeting would immediately disconnect everyone attending - keeping our content server-side prevents this potential problem too.
 Even if my internet failed for the entire day, the course could continue and the lecture programme would be unaffected.
 Zoom interaction could be re-established via 4G over a tablet or smartphone.
 Happy-days.